 There are 3 kinds of emergency contraception available in Australia:

 - insertion of a copper intra-uterine device (IUD) within 120 hours (5 days) of unprotected sex, which also provides very effective longterm contraception

 - a 30mg single dose ulipristal acetate emergency contraceptive pill (UPA-ECP) licensed for use up to 120 hours (five days) after unprotected sex

 - a 1.5mg single dose levonorgestrel emergency contraceptive pill (LNG-ECP), licensed for use up to 72 hours (three days) after unprotected sex

 How does it work?

-You could take EC if there was a risk of unwanted pregnancy.
+You could use EC if there was a risk of unintended pregnancy.